The Ultimate Guide to Visiting The Forbidden City

 Early bird is always helpful to avoid the crowd.
 But it is not my favorite time to go early.

-Every day from 10:00 am to 1:00 pm, the Museum receives the highest number of daily visitors.
+Every day from 10:00 am to 1:00 pm, the Museum receives the most visitors.

-If you want to stay a whole day inside, be the early bird, since it is very big.
+If you want to stay inside for a whole day, be the early bird since it is vast.

 Dates to avoid visiting China!

-How to visit the Forbidden City by myself?
+How do I visit the Forbidden City by myself?

-If you want to see as much as you could, please read the blog below.
+If you want to see as much as possible, please read the blog below.
 It can easily take you 4 hours or more.

 Forbidden City Map + Best Travel Routes (Without BACK AND FORTH)

-If you don’t have time, just choose some of the interesting sights to see.
+If you don’t have one, choose some interesting sights to see.

 Tour Guide or Audio Guide

-If you want to learn more details about the Forbidden City, a tour guide is very important.
-But you can also easily get an audio guide at the entrance (The cost of renting any version of the device is CNY 40 (Chinese and Cantonese are both CNY 20), return at the exit, no deposit needed).
+A tour guide is essential to learn more details about the Forbidden City.
+But you can also quickly get an audio guide at the entrance (The cost of renting any version of the device is CNY 40 (Chinese and Cantonese are both CNY 20); return at the exit, no deposit needed).
 It includes 35 languages.

 What should I wear?

-There is nothing particularly you should concern about regarding the dress.
-Just wear comfortable walking shoes as it is big inside with a lot of steps.
+There is nothing you should be concerned about regarding the dress.
+Just wear comfortable walking shoes as it is big inside with many steps.

 What MUST I take?

 Your passport.
-You need your passport to get into the Forbidden City.
-There is always a security check near the square, so it is a must before you visit.
+It would be best if you had access to the Forbidden City.
+A security check is always near the square, so it is a must before you visit.

 Wheelchair Accessible